ltms-io/ltms-io/README.md

 ## General Notes

 - The repository is setup to auto deploy to Heroku on every push to master.
 Branching should be done off of dev, which will be merged as needed.
-- Testing has been setup in the backend.
-It requires you to go into the testing-app.js file and declare your routes and any other dependencies that are in app.js.
-Open to better approaches.

 ## Lanuages and Frameworks